The core concept

 Periodic review was supposed to happen.
 It did not.
 An operational requirement would be approved in January, scheduled for review in July, and nobody would remember to review it.
 The OR would sit there, approved and stale, with compensating controls that may no longer be valid.
 When the assessor asked for evidence of periodic review, we could show the initial approval but not the follow-up.

 The POA&M itself became a parking lot.
 Findings would land on it, get a milestone, miss the milestone, get a new milestone, miss that one too.
 The POA&M grew, but nothing closed.
 Extensions were the norm.
 We had POA&M items that were two years old with the same “waiting for vendor patch” justification, re-dated quarterly.
-With VDR’s 192-day threshold, that pattern forces every long-standing item into accepted vulnerability status with full documentation.
+The 192-day accepted-vulnerability rule (VER-TFR-MAV) exists because of that pattern: every long-standing item now gets categorized as accepted, with full documentation, in reports agencies actually read.
 Under our old process, we were not ready for that.

 How we automate it

 Here is how we built deviation management in Stratus GRC-ITSM.
-The goal: eliminate the reconciliation problem by making deviations and POA&Ms the same thing.
+The goal: eliminate the reconciliation problem by making the deviation, the finding, and the reporting the same connected data.

-- Type-specific workflows.
-ORs, FPs, and RAs each have their own workflow with required fields.
-ORs require justification, compensating controls, and an expiration date.
+- Type-specific rationale and evidence.
 FPs require evidence specific to the environment, not a generic note.
+ORs require justification and compensating controls.
 RAs require a risk analysis explaining why the actual risk is lower than the scanner severity.
+This is the analysis that has to stand behind an accepted-vulnerability categorization.

-- Approval routing.
-Deviations route to the right approver based on type and severity.
-The approval, the approver’s identity, and the timestamp are captured on the deviation record.
-Single-click approval on the ticket, not an email chain.
-Approved deviations are logged.
-Rejected deviations put the finding back into active remediation with a new SLA.
+- Approval stays human.
+Deviations route to the right approver, and the approver’s identity and timestamp are captured on the ticket.
+Deviations are never auto-approved; that gate is a design decision, not a gap in the automation.
+Rejected deviations put the finding back into active remediation.

 graph LR